DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 7.md

 sidebar_position: 7
 ---

-In the previous lessons, we learned about structure for organizing data and enums for restricting variable values.
+We have learned about structure for organizing data and enums for restricting variable values.
 Now, let's see how to combine these to create a super-efficient knight ️⚔️!

 Our current Glass struct represents a glass of juice, but what if we want to ensure the size (size variable) can only be "small", "medium", or "large"?
 We can achieve this by incorporating the CupSize enum we defined within the Cafe contract in Lesson 9: